Converg3nce/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 `deposit` method which we're going to add in our smart contract, is going to be called by [`ChildChainManagerProxy`](https://github.com/maticnetwork/static/blob/e9604415ee2510146cb3030c83d7dbebff6444ad/network/testnet/mumbai/index.json#L90) & can only be called by this one.

 `withdraw` method to be called on child smart contract, which will be check pointed & published on root chain as Merkel Root Proof, which then can be finally exitted by calling [`RootChainManager.exit`](https://github.com/maticnetwork/pos-portal/blob/c50e4144d90fcd63aa3d5600b11ccfff9b395fcf/contracts/root/RootChainManager/RootChainManager.sol#L279), while submitting proof.

+- Token minting happens in `deposit` method.
+- Tokens to be burnt in `withdraw` method.

+These rules need to followed to keep balance of assets between two chains, otherwise it'll be assets created from thin air.

+> Note: No token minting in constructor of child token contract.

+#### implementation

+As we now know, why we need to implement `deposit` & `withdraw` methods in child token contract, we can proceed to implementing that.

 ### request-submission